-obtained by the equation (10).
+which is obtained by the equation (10).
 In the Fig. 8 we give plots of $\eta /s$ for special case of one-charged black holes.
 It shows that the higher derivative terms increases the value of $\eta /s$, so there is no condition for choosing small black hole charge.
 As expected the $c_{1}=0$ limit of the $\eta /s$ coincides with the results of subsection 4.1.
 The left side of Fig. 8 shows that the first order of the higher derivative terms increases the value of $\eta /s$ for $q^{2}/r_{h}^{6}>2$.
-On the other hand the right side of Fig. 8 tells that for the fixed $c_{1}$ the black hole charge increased the value of the $\eta /s$.\\

-The extension of the relations (52) and (53) to include the higher derivative terms is more complicated.
-Therefore, just we draw graph of the thermal conductivity in terms of the higher derivative parameter $c_{1}$ (the left plot of the Fig. 9), and in terms of the temperature (the right plot of the Fig. 9).
-These figures tell us that the large value of the higher derivative parameter yields to the negative thermal conductivity, which is not acceptable.
+On the other hand the right side of Fig. 8 tells that, for the fixed $c_{1}$, the black hole charge increased the value of the $\eta /s$.\\ The extension of the relations (52) and (53) to include the higher derivative terms is more complicated.
+Therefore, just we draw graph of the thermal conductivity in terms of the higher derivative parameter $c_{1}$ (the left plot of the Fig. 9), and in terms of the temperature (the right plot of the Fig. 9).\\ These figures tell us that the large value of the higher derivative parameter yields to the negative thermal conductivity, which is not acceptable.
 For example in the case of $T=250$ MeV one can obtain $c_{1}\leq0.6$.
-In that case for the case of $c_{1}=0.3$ the thermal conductivity become negative for $T>450$ MeV.
+In this situation by choosing $c_{1}=0.3$ the thermal conductivity becomes negative for $T>450$ MeV.